project-ecc/eccoin/doc/developer-notes.md

   The fully-automatic way:
   ========================
-  Add the following to your $HOME/.gitconfig or .git/config in the Bitcoin directory:
+  Add the following to your $HOME/.gitconfig or .git/config in the Eccoin directory:
   ```
 [filter "bitcoin-clang-format"]
         clean = "contrib/devtools/clang-format.py format-stdout-if-wanted clang-format-3.8 %f"